RMI-PACTA/practices/maintainer.md

 Maintainers should be particularly cautious about changes to repositories that are dependencies of larger workflows to avoid breaking changes.

+## Versioning and Release

+Maintainers are responsible for communicating overall application version through some informative version identifier.
+See [Software Versioning](version.md) for more information.

 ## Communication of Changes

 Any substantial change that may affect other parts of the workflow should be communicated, preferably in a tech review call or similar forum, to discuss the potential impacts and necessary adjustments.